azn-abel/abellu.com/_posts/2025-08-28-lessons-from-big-tech.md

 criticisms.
 But for big tech companies, it's good enough, and it's not going anywhere anytime soon.

-## 2. Communication and coding ability are equally important
+## 2. Communication is as important as coding ability

 It's a common misconception that having good "hands" (coding ability) is enough to succeed in a software engineering role.
 This couldn't be further from the truth.
 Solo